mariana0pachon/fp-public/proposal/proposal.md

 - Does the matrix creation seem too challenging?
 Should we maybe not give the option to change the tempo and key (this would reduce the amount of files), and maybe just give the option of having a minor and major scale?
 - Is storing the path to the midi file a good idea, or would retrieving the actual file make everything really slow?
 - Would you recommend a different structure for the tables, or are we on the right track?
+- Would you recommend playing one file after the next when the big play button is clicked or should we create a large file that gets modified each time a contribution is added?